(Please use our site search for quite a few more helmet posts. We have a “Ski Helmets” subject category as well.)

 Casque, sturzhelm, whatever you call it, whether or not to use a backcountry skiing helmet is an open question.
-Vociferous helmet advocates remind one of evangelicals when they push for helmet use, while other voices look at the numbers and question the efficacy of hard hats.
+Vociferous helmet advocates remind one of evangelicals when they push for helmet use, while less fanatical individuals look at the numbers and question the efficacy of hard hats.
 What to do?

-Expert skiers routinely ski faster than 14 mph, and dropping cliffs (even small ones) involves significant speed.
-In the backcountry you might want protection from trauma during an avalanche.
+Expert skiers routinely ski faster than ever, and dropping cliffs (even small ones) involves significant speed.
+Moreover, in the backcountry you might want protection from trauma during an avalanche.
 How fast?
-Try around 90 mph for a soft slab.
-All with rocks and trees at the ready for concentrated impacts.
+Try 60 to 90 mph for a soft slab — with rocks and trees at the ready for concentrated impacts.
 No consumer grade snowsports helmet in existence offers even close to that sort of protection, and as Lindsey Vonn can testify (concussion clearly contributed to the decline of her storied career), even the race helmets could be better.